Some men and women measure themselves by the work they do. This trait may apply to some of man’s best friends too.

 Woofie’s life was full.
 He put on demonstrations and shows at Huntington Park, WagFest, FidoFest, the New Albany Classic, and many other events.
 Of course, Acme regulars would recognize him from his business cards or the various paintings and photographs hanging around the facility.

-Woofie’s work took him through all types of precarious situations like sitting patiently alongside both school children and highly aggressive dogs (at different times) simply to help both groups improve their behavior.
-In reality, it’s obvious his dedication was as much to me as to his work.
+Woofie’s work took him through all types of precarious situations, like sitting patiently alongside both school children and highly aggressive dogs (at different times) to help both groups improve their behavior.
+In reality, his dedication was as much to me as to his work.

 He trusted and respected me at a very high level.
-I truly felt he understood that when I ask something of him, I was telling him to bypass his instincts and follow through with what was being asked of him.
-This level of respect is what really set Woofie apart.
+I truly felt he understood that I was telling him to bypass his instincts and follow through with what was being asked of him when I ask something of him.
+This level of respect is what really sets Woofie apart.
 He was so eager to please that he was willing to risk downing next to an aggressive dog or letting rambunctious puppies climb all over him if that’s what I asked of him.

 When Woofie and I first began Acme Canine in 2004, he would work alongside me seven long days a week.
 He usually traveled with me, acting as a distraction for excitable dogs.
-Every once in awhile, however, he was forced to wait patiently to inspect all the scents I brought back at the end of the day.
+However, every once in a while, he was forced to wait patiently to inspect all the scents I brought back at the end of the day.

 It takes a special dog to handle the demands of performing commands at a high-level day in and day out.
-It’s not only physically demanding but also mentally stressing.
+It’s not only physically demanding but also mentally stressful.

 Woofie enjoyed two years of retirement before crossing the rainbow bridge.
 He spent years helping countless hundreds of dogs and their families build healthier, happier lives together.
 In return, he asked for nothing except the love and respect from me and the joy in the act itself.
 Imagine if more people would live and work the way Woofie has.
 Now that’s a dog’s life.

 Here’s a look back on Woofie’s life: